UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 localhost:5000/api/goals
 with authentication selected bearer, click send and you can then see the post you've created.

-## delete post method, not completed yet
+## delete post method, update
-the current delete method is prob not done yet, I suppose it delete all goals but if you want you can try it out, select delete method, have authentication selected, go url: localhost:5000/api/goals/<provider id>
+select delete method, have authentication selected, go url: localhost:5000/api/goals/<post id>
-(provider id should be in the same place you get token, if you deleted the page, look below) then send it prob delete all posts
+the post id can be gained by using get method, but to use get method of goal, you need to have a provider token first.

 ## regain the info from creating provider (this renew the token tho)
 => you can get the id from select post method with url: